symfony/symfony/UPGRADE-5.3.md

 Security
 --------

+ * Deprecate using `UsageTrackingTokenStorage` with tracking enabled without a main request.
+Use the untracked token storage (service ID: `security.untracked_token_storage`) instead, or disable usage tracking completely using `UsageTrackingTokenStorage::disableUsageTracking()`.
  * [BC BREAK] Remove method `checkIfCompletelyResolved()` from `PassportInterface`, checking that passport badges are resolved is up to `AuthenticatorManager`
  * Deprecate class `User`, use `InMemoryUser` or your own implementation instead.